Managing Spider Mites and Mealybugs

 Many gardeners attribute plant failure to manure or compost that may have been contaminated with Grazon or other herbicides.
 A professional laboratory test is too expensive for the average gardener, but there is a simple, inexpensive test you can do at home.
 You can...

-Secure Your Vine From Winds and Hurricanes
+Secure Your Vine From Winds and Hurricanes With Netting

 Strong winds and hurricanes can shred a mirliton vine and stress it enough to delay or even stop flowering.
-Michelle Inmpastato Glore discovered an ingenious way to inexpensively and quickly protect the vine from winds: netting.
-With her young plants, she sandwiches...
+Michelle Impastato Glore discovered an ingenious way to inexpensively and quickly protect the vine from winds: netting.
+It's the most effective way to...

 Quick Guide for Growing Mirlitons

 Mirliton is the Haitian-French word for the Louisiana chayote (Sechium edule) vine that originated in Mexico and Central America.
-Haitians brought it to Louisiana in the 19th century, and it evolved over 200 years, adapting to the climate, altitude, and diseases....
+Haitians brought it to Louisiana in the 19th century, and it evolved over 200 years, adapting to the climate, altitude, and...

 The Ideal Raised Bed: Deep and Wide